ibnuda/fpmortals/manuscript/complete.md

     ...
 ~~~~~~~~

-If a caller receives a `ReaderT`, and they have the `token` parameter to hand,
-they can call `access.run(token)` and get back an `F[BearerToken]`.

 Bila sebuah pemanggil menerima `ReaderT` dan mereka mempunyai parameter `token`,
 mereka dapat memanggil `access.run(token)` dan mendapatkan sebuah `F[BearerToken]`.

-Admittedly, since we don't have many callers, we should just revert to a regular
-function parameter. `MonadReader` is of most use when:

 Terus terang, karena kita tidak mempunyai banyak pemanggil, kita hanya perlu mengubah
 sebuah parameter fungsi. `MonadReader` paling berguna saat:

-1.  we may wish to refactor the code later to reload config
-2.  the value is not needed by intermediate callers
-3.  or, we want to locally scope some variable

 1.  kita ingin melakukan refaktor (lol, help) kode suatu saat untuk memuat ulang
     konfigurasi
 2.  nilai tidak dibutuhkan oleh pemanggil perantara
 3.  atau kita ingin menentukan cakupan beberapa variabel secara lokal

-Dotty can keep its implicit functions... we already have `ReaderT` and
-`MonadReader`.

 Dotty boleh saja tetap menggunakan fungsi implisit, karena kita mempunyai `ReaderT`
 dan `MonadReader`.

 ### `WriterT`

-The opposite to reading is writing.
-The `WriterT` monad transformer is typically
-for writing to a journal.

 Yang menjadi kebalikan dari pembacaan adalah penulisan nilai.
 Transformator monad
 `WriterT` biasanya digunakan untuk menulis ke sebuah jurnal.